+We’re not doing a good job#section1 Page-load times in the ten-second range are still common on modern mobile networks, and that’s a fraction of how long it takes in countries with older, more limited networks.
+Why so slow?
+It’s mostly our fault: our sites are too heavy, and they’re often assembled and delivered in ways that don’t take advantage of how browsers work.
 According to HTTP Archive, the average website weighs 1.7 megabytes.
 Article Continues Below.
 HTTP Archive - Trends.
 How to lose weight (in the browser) What Makes Mobile Websites Tick?
 How Do We Make Them Faster?
 Thursday, June 12, 2014 10AM PT, San Francisco 6pm - London | 1pm - New York | Fri, Jun 13th at 3am - Sydney | Fri, Jun 13th at 2am - Tokyo | Fri, Jun 13th at 1am - Beijing | 10:30pm - Mumbai Presented by: Andy Davies, Doug Sillars Duration: Approximately 60 minutes.

 Cost: Free The HTTP Archive allows us to research trends in mobile website development.
 Dev.Opera — Better @font-face with Font Load Events. @font-face is an established staple in the diet of almost half of the web.

 Even better, after the talk, they released the tool on GitHub.
 Daniel shared a few examples in his deck, but I couldn’t wait to take Daniel’s tool and fire it up on a bunch of random browsers and devices that I have sitting around.
 For this test, I decided to profile just jQuery 2.1.1, which weighs in at 88kb when minimized. jQuery was selected for its popularity, not because it’s the worst offender.
 There are many libraries much worse (hey there Angular and your 120kb payload).
 The results above are based on the median times taken from 20 tests per browser/device combination.
 Build a Responsive, Mobile-Friendly Website From Scratch Archives.

 How a new HTML element will make the Web faster.
 The Web is going to get faster in the very near future.

 It is developed by Google, based on technology acquired with the purchase of On2 Technologies.
 As a derivative of the video format VP8, it is a sister project to the multimedia container format WebM.
 WebP-related software is released under a BSD license.
 The format was first announced in 2010 and is presented by the developer as a new open standard for lossily compressed true-color graphics on the web, producing smaller files of comparable image quality to the older JPEG scheme.
 On October 3, 2011 Google announced WebP support for animation, ICC profile, XMP metadata and tiling (compositing very large images from max.
 16384×16384 tiles).
 Technology How Optimized Are Your Images?
 Meet ImageOptim-CLI, a Batch Compression Tool.

 Our eyes fixate on an image’s preview, carefully adjusting the quality and optimization settings until we’ve found that sweet spot, where the file size and quality are both the best they can possibly be.
 After exporting the image — usually using a feature called “Save for the Web” — and having gone to all that care and effort, we would be forgiven for thinking that our image is in the best shape possible.
 That’s not always the case, of course.